tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/keras/layers/ConcatFeatures.md

 `weights`
 </td>
 <td>
-a list of Numpy arrays.
+a list of NumPy arrays.
 The number of arrays and their shape must match number of the dimensions of the weights of the layer (i.e. it should match the